The Wilderness Society (United States)

 The Wilderness Society is an American non-profit land conservation organization that is dedicated to protecting natural areas and federal public lands in the United States.
 They advocate for the designation of federal wilderness areas and other protective designations, such as for national monuments.
 They support balanced uses of public lands, and advocate for federal politicians to enact various land conservation and balanced land use proposals.
-The Wilderness Society also engages in a number of ancillary activities, including education and outreach, and hosts one of the most valuable collections of Ansel Adams photographs at their headquarters in Washington, D.C.
+The Wilderness Society also engages in a number of ancillary activities--including education, outreach, and hosts one of the most valuable collections of Ansel Adams photographs at their headquarters in Washington, D.C.

-The Wilderness Society specializes in issues involving lands under the management of federal agencies; such lands include national parks, national forests, national wildlife refuges, and areas overseen by the Bureau of Land Management.
-In the early 21st century, the society has been active in fighting recent political efforts to reduce protection for America's roadless and undeveloped lands and wildlife.
+The Wilderness Society specializes in issues involving lands under the management of federal agencies.
+These lands include national parks, national forests, national wildlife refuges, and areas overseen by the Bureau of Land Management.
+Since the early 21st century, the society has actively fought recent political efforts to reduce protection for America's roadless, undeveloped lands and wildlife.

 The organization was instrumental in the passage of the 1964 Wilderness Act.
 The Wilderness Act led to the creation of the National Wilderness Preservation System, which protects 109 million acres of U.S. public wildlands.
-As one of the largest conservationist organizations in the country, The Wilderness Society has contributed to nearly all major designations of lands to be entered into the wilderness system.